CHEM-PHYS-X684/python-package-best-practices/_episodes/05-package-structure.md

 ## Package Structure
 Let's start by reviewing the package structure provided to us by the [CMS CookieCutter].
 We have a directory containing our project with a number of additional features.
-Under our package directory, `molecool`, we can see our current python module `functions.py`.
+Under our package directory, `my_repo`, we can see our current python module `functions.py`.
 For a more detailed explanation of the rest of the package structure, please review the [package setup] section of the lessons.